 Abbreviations: Abbreviations should in general be avoided.
 However, phrases may be abbreviated if their shortened form is widely known and they are used repeatedly (e.g. CNS, CSF, MAOI).
 When first used in the text, they must be spelt out in full followed by the abbreviation in parentheses.

-Tables: Tables should be consecutively numbered in Arabic numerals with each table presented on a separate page at the end of the article.
+Tables: Tables should be consecutively numbered in Arabic numerals with each table presented in a separate document.

 Formatting: There should be no more than three levels of headings.
 Do not indent the first sentence of paragraphs.
 A single space only should be placed between a full stop and the beginning of the next sentence in a paragraph.
 Do not use enforced page breaks or any other enforced spacing apart from paragraph marks, and use only single paragraph marks between paragraphs.